gsm007-data/ai-bootcamp-dubai/Lab-0:IBM_Cloud_Setup/README.md

 ![Banner](images/img023.png)

 4. Now you mention a name to your deployment space.
+And "Deployment stage" should be "Development".

 ![Banner](images/img024.png)